Sub-Chapter 1: General Provisions

 Applications for licensure as a hearing aid dispenser shall be made on a form furnished by the director and shall be accompanied by the application and examination fees and evidence of eligibility as requested by the director.
 (Added 1989, No. 60, § 1; amended 1989, No. 250 (Adj.
 Sess.), § 4(d).)

 § 3295.
 Examination

-(b) The examination shall cover the following: the basic physics of sound, anatomy, and physiology of the ear, structure and function of hearing aids, pure tone audiometry, voice and recorded speech audiometry, interpretation of audiograms as related to hearing aid usage, selection and adaptation of hearing aids, counseling the hearing impaired, identifying situations in which referrals to a physician are appropriate, knowledge of medical and rehabilitation facilities for the hearing impaired in this state, and state and federal laws relating to dispensing hearing aids and other areas of knowledge determined by the director to be necessary.
+(b) The examination shall cover the following: the basic physics of sound, anatomy, and physiology of the ear, structure and function of hearing aids, pure tone audiometry, voice and recorded speech audiometry, interpretation of audiograms as related to hearing aid usage, selection and adaptation of hearing aids, counseling people who are hard of hearing, identifying situations in which referrals to a physician are appropriate, knowledge of medical and rehabilitation facilities for people who are hard of hearing in this State and State and federal laws relating to dispensing hearing aids and other areas of knowledge determined by the Director to be necessary.

 (c) If the applicant passes the examination and meets the other requirements set forth in this chapter, the applicant shall receive a license upon payment of the license fee.